PuuTzzA/PBR-3DGS/METHOD.md

 arbitrarily.
 That is why the paper's launch line carries `0.1` and why our baseline run keeps it (paper-exactness).

-**Why prior runs lower it to 0.001 (~off).** Our GT albedo prior (plus anchor) pins the albedo's colour *directly from data*, which resolves the colour ambiguity from the material side — the white-light heuristic becomes redundant.
+**Why prior runs lower it to 0.001 (~off).** Our GT albedo prior pins the albedo's colour *directly from data*, which resolves the colour ambiguity from the material side — the white-light heuristic becomes redundant.
 Worse, it becomes actively wrong: our training light is a **sunset** (strongly tinted), so any meaningful desaturation pressure pushes the true orange tint out of the envmap and into the materials as an inverse-blue cast.
 Measured: at 0.01 the learned envmap is essentially black-and-white; at 0.001 it keeps the sunset tint.
 We keep 0.001 rather than 0 as a mild numerical stabilizer.
-Note the honest caveat from try_7: the *relight metrics* were insensitive to 0.001 vs 0.01 (< 0.15 dB everywhere — at relight the training envmap is swapped out anyway, and the albedo tint error partially cancels); the setting matters for the **decomposition quality** (envmap fidelity, albedo colour), which is a deliverable in its own right.
+Note the caveat from try_7: the *relight metrics* were insensitive to 0.001 vs 0.01 (< 0.15 dB everywhere — at relight the training envmap is swapped out anyway, and the albedo tint error partially cancels); the setting matters for the **decomposition quality** (envmap fidelity, albedo colour), which is a deliverable in its own right.

-### 3.3 `--reg_env_mean_weight` (added for try_10, tried at 0.005, RETIRED)

-A scheduler-scaled penalty on the learned envmap's mean radiance ([train.py:737-750](GIR/train.py#L737-L750)), intended to push the transport-deficit energy out of the (non-transferable) training envmap into the light-linear bounce (§5). try_10 falsified the mechanism: with the penalty active the envmap mean ratio *rose* (1.49 → 2.00) while envmap structure degraded (logPSNR 26.7 vs 28.9 without it), and raw relight ended below the penalty-free headline.
-Default 0.0 = inert; not in any final config.
-Kept in the code as a documented negative result.

 ## 4. Optimizer / geometry changes